MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     2. Execute any custom actions you've defined.
 These are actions that are present on the Power Automate connector you're using.

     3. Raise an action-specific business event.
+Use the **Raise Business Event** child flow.
 Add the following information.

         1. **BusinessEventName**: The name of the event you want to raise.